buprenorphine and naloxone

 Follow all directions on your prescription label.
-Buprenorphine and naloxone can slow or stop your breathing, especially when you start using this medicine or whenever you dose is changed.
-Never take buprenorphine and naloxone in larger amounts, or for longer than prescribed.
+This medicine can slow or stop your breathing.
+Never use buprenorphine and naloxone in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Before taking this medicine, drink a glass of water to moisten your mouth.
 Place the sublingual tablet or sublingual film under the tongue and allow it to dissolve.
 Do not chew the tablet or film, and do not swallow it whole.

 If you switch between medicines containing buprenorphine, you may not use the same dose for each one.
 Follow all directions carefully.